bormaxi8080/osint-timeline/DRAFT.md

+Time has judged.
+The bustle has praised the calendar without days off.

+Spring and drops.

+Demand for gratitude: it is here and now that the line between a man and a scumbag is drawn.

 You are made of the stones of those fortresses, that were once razed to the ground.
 I fear that even this short communication will change my character, my former lightness will be replaced by gloom.
 It is better for us to separately each perform our own suerte de muerte!

 ----